jackscan/icfp2016/README.md

             - return solution

 #### Issues
-- The algorithm only considers skeleton lines and does not respect holes in problem.
+- The algorithm only considers skeleton lines and does not respect holes in the problem silhouette.
+To solve this the algorithm should also check if the facet chosen at 'a' overlaps with any hole polygon.
-    To solve this the algorithm should be extended to check if the facet chosen at 'a' overlaps with any hole polygon.
+- A found solution may be too big.
+Algorithm should check this before returning success.
 - Any bug I haven't found yet ;)